ShadowCat117/Wynnrot/README.md

   - Replaces all of Sui's portraits with the eating portraits
 - Meow
   - Plays a random Minecraft cat sound when a chat message contains the word "meow"
+- Dancing Queen
+  - Adds the Fruma Queen dancing to your screen
 - Le Big Fishe
   - Replaces the "The Piranha" title in Galleon's Graveyard with "Le Big Fishe" and the same for the Corrupted version
 - Rainbow Text